audiomancer/react-domless-media/README.md

 **How does it work?**

-Instead of creating its own DOM node and applying css styles to it, it applies them to all immediate DOM nodes of all provided children, if they have any.
-When react fragment is provided as a child, it recursively extracts children elements first, until immediate DOM nodes are found.
-Then, if given media query conditions would **not** be met, all children would receive `display: none !important`.
+Instead of creating its own DOM node and applying css styles to it, it applies them to all immediate DOM nodes of all provided react components, if they have any.
+When react fragment is provided as a prop, it recursively extracts children components first, until immediate DOM nodes are found.
+This causes:

+a) All components provided as `matching` would receive `display: none !important` if given media query conditions would **not** be met.
+a) All components provided as `nonMatching` would receive `display: none !important` if given media query conditions **would** be met.

-**What can be passed as children?**
+**What can be passed as component props?**

-React-domless-media accepts statically or dynamically generated single or multiple react elements, components or react fragments as children.
-It would not break if due to dynamic application logic, all children would be temporary removed.
+React-domless-media accepts statically or dynamically generated single or multiple react components or react fragments as props.
+It would not break if due to dynamic application logic, all would be temporary removed.

 **Nesting many react-domless-media components**